 - Famotidine (acid reducer)

-- Tramadol (prescription serious pain reliever from vet)
+- Tramadol (prescription serious pain reliever from the vet)

 - Betadine wash packets (the packets defrost pretty fast)